The ultimate cleaning guide for Sage espresso machines

 How often: After each use

-After each use, the steam arm must be thoroughly cleaned.
-Wipe off all the milk from the arm and rinse out any residue by steaming.
-About you clean the steam stick daily you will not get a blocked steam stick.
+After each use, the steam arm must be cleaned thoroughly.
+Wipe all milk from the arm and flush out any residue by steaming.
+About If you clean the steam wand daily, you will not get a blocked steam wand.

-Since you are using fresh milk each time you use it, it is absolutely essential to wipe the steamer clean and also turn on the steam to blow out the water and milk inside the steamer.
+Since you are using fresh milk every time you use it, it is absolutely important to wipe the steam wand clean and also turn on the steam to blow out the water and milk inside the steam wand.

-About the steam arm becomes blocked, soak the tip in warm water for 20 minutes, then use the tool provided to clear the holes.
+About If the steam arm becomes blocked, soak the tip in warm water for 20 minutes and then use the included tool to clear the holes.

 Troubleshooting